nahandove/AmazingNumbers/README.txt

 query the program until they enter 0, after which the program prints "Goodbye!" and exits.

 A total of 12 properties can be identified and and used as parameters.
-The user can also add a minus sign before their query (e.g. "-even") that implying that the user wants to exclude numbers that satisfy this property ("-even" returns a sequence of odd numbers).
+The user can also add a minus sign before their query (e.g. "-even"), implying that the user wants to exclude numbers that satisfy this property ("-even" returns a sequence of odd numbers).
 The input can be in the following forms:

-1. A single natural number: this displays all the 12 properties and whether the number satisfy the property as boolean.
+1. A single natural number: this displays all the 12 properties and whether the number satisfies the property as boolean.
 So if the user enters 2, the printout for even is "even: true" and for odd is "odd: false".